esheppard/travel-lingo/README.md

 - iPhone and iPad universal app
 - Localised string resources for international regions
 - Settings screen to configure user's home language
-  * phrases are displayed in the user's home language with the translation underneath
+  * Phrases are displayed in the user's home language with the translation underneath

 **Screenshots**